cohenchris/website/content/projects/data-privacy.md

 showPageTitle: true
 ---

+**UPDATE - Just days after posting this on LinkedIn, my Apple ID was re-enabled!
+I was never contacted again by Apple Support, so it's unclear whether or not my original appeal(s) finally went through, or an Apple employee saw the post.
+Regardless, my data is safe, and I've taken this as a learning opportunity to further de-couple my reliance on Apple's ecosystem.
+Stay safe!**

 You can view this post on LinkedIn [here](https://linkedin.com/pulse/importance-data-privacy-2023-chris-cohen)

 I want to post about an experience I’m currently going through with Apple support, and use it for a chance to talk about data privacy.
 This is NOT the typical big tech hate post.
 I work for a big tech company myself, Qualcomm, with whom I have been very happy these last few years.